-- 1. For garbage.
+- For garbage.
 Garbage containers shall be made of metal or plastic, equipped with suitable handles and tight-fitting covers, and shall be watertight, but not to include plastic bags not in a container. - a.
-Capacity: Garbage containers shall have a capacity of not more than twenty-five (25) gallons. - b.
+Capacity: Garbage containers shall have a capacity of not more than ninety-six (96) gallons. - b.
 Sanitation: Garbage containers shall be of a type approved by the city health officer or city official designated to such responsibility and shall be kept in a clean, neat and sanitary condition at all times. - 2.
 For ashes.
 Ash containers shall be made of metal and have a capacity of not more than fifteen (15) gallons. - 3.
 For rubbish.
 Rubbish containers shall be of a kind suitable for collection purposes, and shall be of such weight that they can be handled by one (1) man.

 Placement: Garbage/Recycle containers must be placed immediately adjacent to (not less than one nor more than five feet from traveled surface of) streets.
-No container shall be placed on the street or sidewalk or in any ditch along the street, nor shall any container be allowed to remain for an unreasonable time, either before or after being emptied, in the collection area.
+No container shall be placed on the street or sidewalk or in any ditch along the street.